OleksandrLapshin564/Roombooking/PROJECT_HISTORY.md

 - Dockerized Django environment.
 - Connected routing and created initial static room data.

+---

 📘 Project History and Progress Log

 This file helps to track what has been done and what is planned.

-📁 Project Name
+📁 Project Name: **RoomBooking**

-RoomBooking
+---

 ✅ Completed Tasks

-✅ Initialized Django project Roombooking.
+- Initialized Django project Roombooking.

-✅ Created Docker configuration:
+- Created Docker configuration (`Dockerfile`, `docker-compose.yml`).

-Dockerfile

-docker-compose.yml

-✅ Configured PostgreSQL database in Docker.
+- Configured PostgreSQL database in Docker.

-✅ Applied initial Django migrations.
+- Applied initial Django migrations.

-✅ Created superuser:

-Username: Oleksa

-✅ Tested the Django admin panel successfully.
+- Created superuser (`Oleksa`) and accessed Django admin panel.

-✅ Created the /about/ route with a simple HTML response.
+- Created the `/about/` route with a simple HTML response.

-✅ Verified routes work correctly (/admin/, /, and /about/).

-✅ Prepared detailed README.md explaining:

-How to build and run the project.

-How to create migrations and a superuser.

-How to stop containers.

-Example docker-compose.yml.

-✅ Deleted __pycache__ directories before archiving.

-✅ Excluded .venv and .idea folders from the archive to keep size <25MB.
+- Verified all routes (`/`, `/admin/`, `/about/`).

-✅ Created and submitted archive roombooking_project_Oleksa.rar for instructor review.
+- Prepared and submitted archive `roombooking_project_Oleksa.rar`.

-✅ Created Django app booking and added it to INSTALLED_APPS.

-✅ Created templates: base.html, room_list.html, room_detail.html, and about.html.

-✅ Added static directory and integrated favicon.ico and custom styles.css.

-✅ Successfully styled pages using Bootstrap 5 and custom CSS.
+- Integrated Bootstrap 5 and custom `styles.css`.

-✅ Fully implemented and tested routes:

-Home (/): Room list

-Room detail (/rooms/<id>/)

-About (/about/)

-✅ Performed final visual testing in various screen sizes.

-✅ Final results reviewed and confirmed to meet all Stage 2 homework requirements.
+- Finalized templates: `base.html`, `room_list.html`, `room_detail.html`, `about.html`.
+- Refactored frontend with Bootstrap cards and grid system.
+- Created and registered Django models.
+- Populated room data with images using admin interface.
+- Served uploaded media in Docker using volume and configuration.
+- Updated templates to use dynamic data from models.

+---

 📌 Next Steps (Future)

-Add images to rooms (static or from database).

-Replace static data with dynamic data from the database.
+- Implement room booking form and save to `Booking` model.
+- Add date availability and filtering by room type.
+- Create user registration and authentication.

-Add forms for booking functionality.
+- Add booking confirmation view and email notification.

-Enhance the admin panel with custom models.

-Improve error handling and 404 pages.

-🗕️ Last Updated

-08 July 2025
+- Add custom admin model display (list display, filters).
+- Improve UX (loading indicators, empty states, tooltips).
+- Implement pagination and search in room list.
+- Add unit tests and basic automated test coverage.

+---

+🗓 Last Updated: **04 August 2025**